 Drunk driving is a crime

 An impaired driver who is involved in a collision is not always liable for the damages.
 However, his or her impairment will significantly influence fault determination after the accident.
-Drunk driving is a crime, and therefore, there are criminal consequences, including jail time, license suspension, and jail time for those caught driving under the influence.
+Drunk driving is a crime, and therefore, there are criminal consequences.
+This includes jail time, license suspension, and jail time for those caught driving under the influence.

-But is a drunk driver who causes an accident automatically on the hook to pay for the damages of the other driver?
+But is a drunk driver who automatically causes an accident on the hook to pay for the other driver’s damages?
 Not necessarily.
 However, the likelihood of finding an intoxicated driver guilty for the DUI accident is very high.
 Driver’s intoxication is a crucial factor that’s considered when determining fault.

 Whose Fault Was The DUI Accident?